 During a quick session in front of Devon’s class, curious kids put up their hands to ask: “Could she die if she ate a nut?”
 While Ross played down the possibility, Devon, at the age of 8, was listening with a new attentiveness.
 Today, the girl expresses a fear of dying and is seeing a child psychologist, while her mother suffers guilt about whether she said too much in front of her.

-In an e-mail Ross sent to Allergic Living she asked a heart-wrenching question: “should an 8-year-old have to fear her mortality like that?”
+In an e-mail to Allergic Living, Ross asked a heart-wrenching question: “should an 8-year-old have to fear her mortality like that?”

 Unfortunately, the balance quite frequently does tilt to anxiety: the mother of a girl the same age as Devon referred to her peanut-allergic daughter’s “fear and extreme sense of self-protection.”
 Several parents spoke of turning to the “fear factor” about anaphylaxis to drive home to young allergic kids that they have to be careful around food.
 But conflict about the impact was evident.

-When it comes to food allergies,“there is so much anxiety,” says Dr. Zave Chad, an Ottawa allergist and president of the allergy section of the Canadian Pediatric Society.
+When it comes to food allergies,“there is so much anxiety,” says Dr. Zave Chad, an allergist and former head of the allergy section of the Canadian Pediatric Society.
 He notes that there does not appear to be nearly as much stress among children and parents coping with asthma – and yet there are far more deaths caused by that disease than by anaphylactic food reactions.

 “It has great visual effect, but often the child is within earshot, and is that the image you want your child to have?”